-One of the most significant archeological sites in Peru, Chan Chan is well worth a visit.
-In the native Mochica language, its name is Jang-Jang, which means: Sun-Sun.
-It was the capital of the Chimú kingdom, which stretched along the entire north coast between 1100- 145 AD, before being conquered by the Incas.
+There are many reasons for visiting Chan Chan.
+This city is one of the most important archaeological sites in Peru.
+Chan Chan is a World Heritage Site and the biggest mud-brick settlement in America.
+In the indigenous Mochica language, its name is Jang-Jang, which means Sun-Sun.
+It was the capital of the Chimú kingdom, which extended along the entire northern coast between 1100 and 1450 A.D., before being conquered by the Incas.

 The centre of the city is a series of 10 walled citadels.
-One of the outstanding details of the citadels are its decorative walls in high relief with motifs including geometrical patterns, fish and birds, among others.
+One of the outstanding details of the citadels is its decorative walls in high relief with motifs including geometrical patterns, fish, and birds, among others.

-The archaeological complex also includes neighborhoods, walls, pavements, channels and cemeteries among others.
-Chan Chan's complexity clearly shows that the culture reached a high degree of economic, social and urban development.
+The archaeological complex also includes working-class neighbourhoods, walls, pavements, channels and cemeteries.
+Chan Chan's complexity clearly shows that the culture reached a high level of economic, social and urban development.

 Location: Huanchaco, Trujillo.

-Average temperature: Average temperature in summer 24 °C (75 °F) It can be visited all year.
+Average temperature: Average temperature in summer is 24°C (75°F).
+It can be visited all year round.

-Access by Land: The site is located 10 minutes away from Trujillo city.
+Access by land: The site is 10 minutes from the city of Trujillo.